Good Fibrations through the Modal Prism: Introduction

 The notion of modality has also made its way into the $\infty$-categorical literature through the work of Anel, Biederman, Finster, and Joyal (see \cite{BlakersMasseyABFJ} and \cite{GoodwillieCalculusABFJ}).
 In these papers, they define a modality as a \emph{stable orthogonal factorization system} (one of the equivalent ways of defining a modality in HoTT), and translate a homotopy type theoretic generalized Blakers-Massey Theorem into the language of $\infty$-categories and apply it to the Goodwillie calculus of functors.
 As Shulman has proven that every $\infty$-topos models HoTT (\cite{ShulmanHoTTModels}), the results in this paper concerning modal fibrations (in Section \ref{sec:modal.fibrations}) apply in any $\infty$-topos as well.

 The notion of modal fibration is, as far as I know, novel to this paper.
-It gives a good notion of fibration in Real Cohesion which works not just for set level spaces (e.g. manifolds) but also spaces with both topological and homotopical content (e.g. orbifolds and Lie groupoids).
-A map is a $\esh$-fibration when the homotopy type of its fibers are the fibers of its action on homotopy types; this gives us the long fiber sequence on homotopy groups we expect from a fibration in Real Cohesion.
+It gives a good notion of fibration in real cohesion which works not just for set level spaces (e.g. manifolds) but also spaces with both topological and homotopical content (e.g. orbifolds and Lie groupoids).
+A map is a $\shape$-fibration when the homotopy type of its fibers are the fibers of its action on homotopy types; this gives us the long fiber sequence on homotopy groups we expect from a fibration in real cohesion.
+This definition closely resembles the classical notion of \emph{quasi-fibration} due to Dold and Thom \cite{DoldThomQuasifibration}, though it is much better behaved (see Remark \ref{rmk:quasifibration}).

 In Section \ref{sec:modality.refresher}, we will refresh ourselves on modalities and look through the modal prism to see the different kinds of functions associated with a modality.
-Then, in Section \ref{sec:modal.fibrations} we will develop the basic theory of $\bang$-fibrations for an arbitrary modality $\bang$, and justify the name.
-In summary, the $\bang$-fibrations are closed under composition and pullback and may be characterized in any one of the following ways. \begin{thm} For a map $f : X \to Y$, the following are equivalent: \begin{enumerate} \item $f$ is a $\bang$-fibration. \item $\bang$ preserves all fibers of $f$. \item $\bang$ preserves all pullbacks along $f$. \item The $\bang$-connected/$\bang$-modal and $\bang$-equivalence/$\bang$-{\'e}tale factorizations of $f$ agree. \item The $\bang$-modal factor of $f$ is $\bang$-{\'e}tale. \item The $\bang$-equivalence factor of $f$ is $\bang$-connected. \item The connecting map $\textbf{tot}(\gamma)$ between the two factorizations of $f$ is a $\bang$-fibration. \item $f$ has $\bang$-locally constant $\bang$-fibers in the sense that $\bang \fib_f : Y \to \Type_{\bang}$ factors through $\bang Y$. \item (For $f$ surjective:) For every $y : Y$ and $(x, p) : \fib_f(x)$, the induced map $\fib_{(-)^{\bang}}(x^{\bang}) \to \fib_{(-)^{\bang}}(y^{\bang})$ is $\bang$-connected. \end{enumerate} \end{thm} In particular, we will prove in Theorem \ref{thm:fibration.iff.locallyconstant.modal.fibers} that a map $f : X \to Y$ is an $\bang$-fibration if and only if the type family $\bang \fib_f$ factors through the modal unit $(-)^{\bang} : X \to \bang X$.
-For the modality $\esh$, this means that a map is a $\esh$-fibration if and only if the homotopy type of its fiber over $y : Y$ is locally constant in $y$.
-We also characterize the surjective $\trunc{-}_n$-fibrations as those surjections which are also surjective on $\pi_{n+1}$ in Corollary \ref{cor:truncation.fibrations}.
+Then, in Section \ref{sec:modal.fibrations} we will develop the basic theory of ${\modal}$-fibrations for an arbitrary modality ${\modal}$, and justify the name.
+In summary, the ${\modal}$-fibrations are closed under composition and pullback and may be characterized in any one of the following ways. \begin{thm} For a map $f : X \to Y$, the following are equivalent: \begin{enumerate} \item $f$ is a ${\modal}$-fibration. \item ${\modal}$ preserves all fibers of $f$. \item ${\modal}$ preserves all pullbacks along $f$. \item The ${\modal}$-connected/${\modal}$-modal and ${\modal}$-equivalence/${\modal}$-{\'e}tale factorizations of $f$ agree. \item The ${\modal}$-modal factor of $f$ is ${\modal}$-{\'e}tale. \item The ${\modal}$-equivalence factor of $f$ is ${\modal}$-connected. \item The $\modal$-naturality square of $f$ is $\modal$-cartesian. \item The connecting map $\textbf{tot}(\gamma)$ between the two factorizations of $f$ is a ${\modal}$-fibration. \item $f$ has ${\modal}$-locally constant ${\modal}$-fibers in the sense that ${\modal} \fib_f : Y \to \Type_{{\modal}}$ factors through ${\modal} Y$. \item (If $\modal$-units are surjective:) For every $x : X$, the induced map